bluesky-social/atproto/docs/specs/fedrpc.md

 Features:

 - **Contract-oriented**.
-All "procedures" in FedRPC are declared by schemas which define the accepted inputs and outputs.
+All "methods" in FedRPC are declared by schemas which define the accepted inputs and outputs.
 Schemas are globally identified and published as machine-readable documents.
 This helps ensure correctness and consistency across an open network of services.
 - **HTTP-based**.
-FedRPC procedures are transported using HTTP/S, using GET or POST methods depending on the behavior.
+FedRPC methods are transported using HTTP/S, using GET or POST methods depending on the behavior.
 This makes FedRPC easy to understand and easy to integrate into existing tech stacks.
 - **Cacheable**.
-FedRPC's "query" procedures are designed to cache well with common HTTP-based caching techniques.
+FedRPC's "query" methods are designed to cache well with common HTTP-based caching techniques.
 - **Support for multiple encodings**.
 FedRPC supports structured data (JSON) and unstructured binary blobs.

 ## Specification